How do I apply?

 Our Student Attorneys are not full-fledged attorneys because they have not yet graduated from law school, and they have not passed the bar exam or met other bar admissions requirements.
 However, they are allowed to provide direct client representation under the close supervision of a licensed attorney pursuant to Article 7 of the Nebraska Supreme Court rules.
-The supervising attorney for the Entrepreneurship Legal Clinic is Professor Brett C. Stohs.
+The supervising attorney for the Weibling Entrepreneurship Clinic is Professor Brett C. Stohs.
 He has strong academic credentials and several years of practice in transactional law in Nebraska, Virginia, and the District of Columbia.

 Can I be confident in the legal advice student attorneys provide?

 Yes.
 In addition to having taken relevant coursework in advance of participating in the Clinic, all Student Attorneys engage in a 2-week intensive “boot camp,” during which the students practice and hone all the key skills they will need in the Clinic, including client interviewing and counseling, legal research, contract drafting, basics of entity formation, intellectual property protection, and employment law.
 All legal work is performed under the supervision of a highly-qualified licensed attorney, and you can rest assured that all legal advice and work product will be carefully vetted in advance.